 - knowns and unknowns.

-The sculpture is located on ANU Campus on Chifley Meadow, north of the Pauline Griffin Building.
+The sculpture is located on ANU Campus on Chifley Meadow, near the Menzies Library.

 These domains depict the three key elements of i2S.
 They also highlight the importance of formulating policy and practice change taking into account unknowns and not solely relying on existing evidence.

 The full i2S framework builds on the three domains image, by labelling each side of the pentagons with the key elements of the five questions which are also an integral part of the framework.

 You can find out more about i2S by reviewing:

 - published papers, chapters and books in i2S publications,